Visitors and Newcomers

 Are the services suitable for children?

 We welcome children at all our services and we encourage them to participate in our worship.
 We have a policy of admitting baptised children to communion after a period of preparation.
 Please feel free to speak to our clergy about baptism, admission to communion, and confirmation.
-We also have family services run at St Augustine's, East Hendred from 3:30-4:30pm every Sunday during term time.
+The 10am service at St Augustine's, East Hendred is designed to be particularly welcoming to all ages, with a Family Service on the last Sunday of the month and Children's Church on other Sundays.
 For more information on our work with children and young people click here.

 Will there be tea and coffee?

-You are welcome to stay for tea and coffee after our 11am Holy Communion services at St Augustine's, East Hendred and Holy Trinity, Ardington.
+You are welcome to stay for tea and coffee after our services at St Augustine's, East Hendred and Holy Trinity, Ardington.